Legal Help with Child Abuse in Texas Family Court

 Is DFPS Involved in Your Family?

-At the Dallas-Fort Worth, McKinney and Houston law offices of Johnson, Loyd & Schmitz our family law attorneys work with families trying to resolve the crises that child abuse – or charges of child abuse – have caused.
+At the Dallas-Fort Worth, McKinney and Atlanta law offices of Johnson, Loyd & Schmitz our family law attorneys work with families trying to resolve the crises that child abuse – or charges of child abuse – have caused.
 We work closely with child therapists and with forensic counselors who can investigate child sexual abuse allegations.

 We’ve represented parents who are trying to remove an abusive parent from the home; parents who have been falsely accused of abuse as part of a divorce or custody case; and families whose children have been removed from their care or are under investigation by Texas child protective services.